heinwessels/Factorio-HallOfFame/modpage.md

 - [Ellipticality: Logistic Distribution Center](https://www.reddit.com/r/factorio/comments/j8qrqa/at_the_heart_of_my_vanilla_base_is_a_logistic/)[*10 October 2020 using Factorio 1.0*] A beautiful distribution center for items and fluids that automatically supply and request items to and from modules using circuits.
 Achieves 1 kspm.
 - [silverwyrm: The Gear Mk2](https://www.reddit.com/r/factorio/comments/iyl6in/the_gear_mk_2_now_with_100_more_gears/). [*24 September 2020 using Factorio 1.0*] After the community enjoyed his first [Gear Mall](https://www.reddit.com/r/factorio/comments/is3mxa/the_gear_a_mall/), silverwyrm expanded his creation and brought us The Gear Mk2!
 - [Kfitik: ≈12 kSPM Vanilla-ish](https://www.reddit.com/r/factorio/comments/jcbsxs/177gw_of_solar/).
 Started in Factorio 0.17, and runs at 7 UPS.

+### Available Settings
+There are settings to modify your viewing experience in the mod settings:
+- You can set *how long* each base will play in seconds.
+It starts with a default playtime of 2 minutes so that you have time to investigate the beautiful bases.
+- *Vanilla simulations* are turned off by default, but it's advised to turn it back on after you enjoyed the Hall of Fame.
+- You can turn on *Alt-Mode*, which is off by default.

 ### Expanding the Hall of Fame
 The current Hall of Fame list is not complete, and there are still a lot of amazing bases that could be added.
 I have a few in mind that will be added soon.
 If you have any suggestions to new additions into the Hall of Fame, please mention it in the discussion.